 AUTHOR: Ian Glasper

 During the whole of this time, Glasper has also been busy writing, recording and touring with his own punk and hardcore bands, keeping his finger firmly on the pulse and staying in touch with the grass roots DIY element of the punk scene that so drew him to it in the first place.
-Since 1983, he has played bass for Ammonia 77, Decadence Within, Burnside, Stampin’ Ground, Human Error, Suicide Watch, Flux of Pink Indians, Freebase, Betrayed By Many, Thirty Six Strategies and Warwound, and he currently plays with Bristol-based anarcho punkers Zero Again and Midlands-based progressive thrash metal band, Sun Of The Endless Night.
+Since 1983, he has played bass for Ammonia 77, Decadence Within, Burnside, Stampin’ Ground, Human Error, Suicide Watch, Flux of Pink Indians, Freebase, Betrayed By Many, Thirty Six Strategies, Warwound and Sun Of The Endless Night, and he currently plays with Bristol-based anarcho punkers Zero Again, whose debut album came out in 2023.

-A father of two, and a lifelong vegetarian/vegan, he writes for Bass Player, Down For Life and Fistful of Metal magazines, as well as regularly penning liner notes for retrospective punk and metal releases.
-He is currently hard at work on a full book about everyone’s favourite UK punk band, Subhumans.
+A father of two, and a lifelong vegetarian/vegan, he writes for Down For Life and Fistful of Metal magazines, as well as regularly penning liner notes for retrospective punk and metal releases.

 He is tentatively working on the next book in his ongoing overview of the UK punk scene...